ilyavf/tx-builder/notes-on-monadic-composition.md

 ### Intro

 A monad is a way of composing functionality.
 It was invented to target mutations (e.g. state) and asynchronous IO in a pure functional way.
-The idea is that gluing is made outside of the main functions (which can stay pure), but inside the compose helper.
+The idea is that gluing (side effects, io) is made outside of the main functions (which can stay pure), but inside the compose helper.
 So, the most interesting thing here is that for every app there could be a different way of composing its pieces.